-Adaptive Proxy-based Robust Control Integrated with Nonlinear Disturbance Observer for Pneumatic Muscle Actuators
+Adaptive Proxy-Based Robust Control Integrated With Nonlinear Disturbance Observer for Pneumatic Muscle Actuators

-Yu Cao, Student Member, IEEE, Jian Huang, Senior Member, IEEE, Caihua Xiong, Member, IEEE, Dongrui Wu, Senior Member, IEEE, Mengshi Zhang, Student Member, IEEE, Zhijun Li, Senior Member, IEEE, Yasuhisa Hasegawa, Member, IEEE
+Yu Cao[®], Student Member, IEEE, Jian Huang[®], Senior Member, IEEE, Cai-Hua Xiong[®], Member, IEEE, Dongrui Wu[®], Senior Member, IEEE, Mengshi Zhang[®], Student Member, IEEE, Zhijun Li[®], Senior Member, IEEE, and Yasuhisa Hasegawa[®], Member, IEEE

-Abstract-In Pneumatic Muscle Actuators (PMAs)-driven robotic applications, there might exist unpredictable shocks which lead to the sudden change of desired trajectories and large tracking errors.
+Abstract-In pneumatic muscle actuators (PMAs)-driven robotic applications, there might exist unpredictable shocks which lead to the sudden change of desired trajectories and large tracking errors.
 This is dangerous for physical systems.
-In this paper, we propose a novel adaptive proxy-based robust controller (APRC) for PMAs, which is effective in realizing a damped response and regulating the behaviors of the PMA via a virtual proxy.
-Moreover, the integration of the APRC and the nonlinear disturbance observer (NDO) further handles the system uncertainties/disturbances and improves the system robustness.
+In this article, we propose a novel adaptive proxy-based robust controller (APRC) for PMAs, which is effective in realizing a damped response and regulating the behaviors of the PMA via a virtual proxy.
+Moreover, the integration of the APRC and the nonlinear disturbance observer further handles the system uncertainties/disturbances and improves the system robustness.
 According to the Lyapunov theorem, the tracking states of the closed-loop PMA control system are proven to be globally uniformly ultimately bounded through two motion phases.
 Extensive experiments are conducted to verify the superior performance of our approach, in multiple tracking scenarios.

-Index Terms-Pneumatic muscle actuator, adaptive proxybased robust control, two-phase stability analysis.
+Index Terms-Adaptive proxy-based robust control, pneumatic muscle actuator, two-phase stability analysis.